danieleperot/gestione-caselo/docs/adrs/ADR-002-use-go-for-backend.md

 - Use Go modules for dependency management
 - Leverage Go's built-in testing framework
-- Use AWS SAM or LocalStack for local Lambda testing
+- Use first or third party containers for local AWS service emulation when possible
 - Compilation step required before deployment (handled by CI/CD)

 ## Alternatives Considered